-Elderberries (leaves, stems, and seeds) contain cyanogenic glycosides which are toxic, but rendered harmless through heat.
+Elderberries (leaves, stems, and seeds) contain cyanogenic glycosides which are toxic but rendered harmless through heat.
 You’ve probably encountered other plants that also contain these cyanide compounds like apple seeds, grape seeds, bitter almonds, apricot and peach pits, for instance.
-It’s the same ingredient as Amygdelin, the cyanide compound found in bitter almonds.
+It’s the same ingredient as Amygdalin, the cyanide compound found in bitter almonds.
 When ingested in small amounts these compounds are naturally excreted by the liver and kidneys and pose no concern for healthy people.

-Folk remedies often use the bark and leaves of elderberries therapeutically, in spite of the cyanogenic glycosides, which can cause nausea and vomitting when consumed in large amounts.
+Folk remedies often use the bark and leaves of elderberries therapeutically, in spite of the cyanogenic glycosides, which can cause nausea and vomiting when consumed in large amounts.
 The cyanide compounds are more concentrated in stems and leaves than in the flowers or the berries.
 When using the flowers and berries in herbal remedies the stems should be removed so that the concentration of cyanogenic glycosides is less.
-These cyanogenic glycosides evaporate out of the fruit at 26C (78F) so heat treating the flowers or berries should render them harmless.
+These cyanogenic glycosides evaporate out of the fruit at 26C (78F) so heat-treating the flowers or berries should render them harmless.

 Most of the elderberry syrup recipes on the internet or in herbal remedy books offer recipes for working with dried raw elderberries, like this one.
 They involve adding water to rehydrate the berries and then cooking the rehydrated berries for 30 minutes at simmering temperatures to extract the active compounds from the elderberries.
 This simmering renders the cyanide compounds harmless.
 Cyanide has a boiling point of 26C.
-(78F) So provided the elderberries are heat treated, simmered, or steamed at at least 26C the cyanide compounds will dissipate into the air.
+(78F) So provided the elderberries are heat-treated, simmered, or steamed to at least 26C the cyanide compounds will dissipate into the air.

 When making elderberry syrup from fresh elderberries, always remove the stems first.
 (Hint: Freeze the berries on the stems first.
 Then take the bags of frozen berries and whack them on a counter or table.
 The berries will fall from the stem easily)

 Simmer the berries in water OR extract the juice with a steam juicer.
-When heat processed, elderberries will not contain any cyandide compounds.
+When heat processed, elderberries will not contain any cyanide compounds.
 These will be evaporated out of the berries by the heat treatment.